withSang/withSang/README.md

-### Hello, I'm Jeong Sang, a CS student who wants to be a pioneering software engineer.
+### Hello, I'm Sang, a CS student who wants to be a pioneering software engineer.

 #### `$ cat ~/.withsang_history`